NOTE: This transcript has been updated and reads differently than the recording.

 Exodus 32:6 And they rose up early on the morrow, and offered burnt offerings, and brought peace offerings; and the people sat down to eat and to drink, and rose up to play.

-Their cowardice at Mount Sinai 40 days earlier now appears as lack of faith.
-The molten calf was declared to be Israel’s elohim (gods, as in a pantheon of gods that they knew only from Egypt).
+Their stubbornness at Mount Sinai 40 days earlier now appears as lack of faith.
+The molten calf was declared to be Israel’s Elohim (gods, as in a pantheon of gods that they knew only from Egypt).
 The calf was a resurrection of a destroyed Egyptian deity, either Hathor or her son, Apis.

 The Order of Melchizedek priests serving under the Melchizedek heavenly High Priest and King are to have only one God – Him.
 People get confused when the Bible talks about other gods and then tells the Israelites He is the only God.
 There are other gods.
 These are the nations’ gods.
 Yeshua YHVH Elohim is their God, the Israelites’ God, alone.
-They are to not have other gods in their lives – not in their thoughts, their words or their worship.
+They are to not have the other nations’ gods in their lives – not in their thoughts, their words or their worship because YHVH alone is the God of Israel.
 The nations can have as many gods as they want.
 The nation of the One God, Israel, is to bring the nations to Him and away from the gods who are nothing but fallen angels which we also call demons.

 The Israelite Melchizedek priests also have a duty to uphold all of the Law of YHVH given to His people by Moses.
 We do not get to pick and choose which of the laws to keep and which to change or discard.
-YHVH, though, has the right to make a change in the Law.
+YHVH, though, has the right to make a change in the Law because of sin.

 With the breaking of the covenant, the firstborns of Israel lost their right to serve.
-This golden calf incident would be only the first of the many ways they spit in YHVH’s face while He called them to repentance, even to the point of the Father’s own Son taking on a human body to come and speak personally to His people only to have them reject and kill Him.
+This golden calf incident would be only the first of the many ways they spit in YHVH’s face while He continually called them to repentance for 1500 years, even to the point of the Father’s own Son taking on a human body to come and speak personally to His people only to have them reject and kill Him.

 And speaking of losing the right to serve: Why didn’t Aaron lose his right to serve and even to serve as High Priest?
 It is because the Levites saved his behind by standing with Moses and killing the 3,000 men who led the Israelites in the golden calf worship.

-YHVH revealed to Moses what kind of God and King He is and would be to the Israelites.
+After the golden calf, YHVH revealed to Moses what kind of God and King He is to the Israelites because they had not understood.
+Here we will see a covenant renewal.

 Exodus 34:6 And the LORD passed by before him, and proclaimed, The LORD, The LORD God, merciful and gracious, longsuffering, and abundant in goodness and truth,